choppystick/PyDoku/README.md

 ## Future Enhancements

-- Add a timer to track solving time
-- Implement a hint system
 - Add a scoring system
-- Create a leaderboard
 - Improve graphics and add animations
 - Add sound effects and background music
-- Implement a puzzle solver for demonstration purposes
+- Implement the LP solver but I honestly I have o idea how.

 ## Contributing

 Contributions to this project are welcome!
-Please follow these steps to contribute:

-1. Fork the repository
-2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License